lbechberger/ML4NLP/doku_in_progress.md

 7\. selecting the five words with the highest tf-idf score from the new article and calculating the sum of the tf-idf scores of these words in the profile articles
 8\. counting the number of characters in the article

-For all of these vectors, we calculated four cosine distances:
+For all of these vectors, we calculated four cosine similarities:

-a. the minimum distance to the vector of the new article to the vectors articles in the profile
+a. the minimum cosine similarity to the vector of the new article to the vectors articles in the profile
-b. the maximum distance to the vector of the new article to the vectors articles in the profile
+b. the maximum cosine similarity to the vector of the new article to the vectors articles in the profile
-c. the mean distance to the vector of the new article to the vectors articles in the profile
+c. the mean cosine similarity to the vector of the new article to the vectors articles in the profile
-d. the average of the three lowest distances (except from 7., where it is the average of the three highest)
+d. the average of the three lowest cosine similarities (except from 7., where it is the average of the three highest)

 ![Feature scores](https://github.com/lbechberger/ML4NLP/blob/alpha/Feature_Scores.png)